kevinbray84/CS362-004-U2018/projects/brayk/README.md

-My name is Kevin Bray, brayk
+This is my assignment-1 submission!